orinuse/BSPStructsL4D2-HexEditNeo/README.md

 24 - LUMP_PROPHULLVERTS | ❕ | Always empty, despite having an offset
 25 - LUMP_PROPTRIS | ❕ | Always empty, despite having an offset
 32 - LUMP_DISP_LIGHTMAP_ALPHAS | ❕ | Deprecated since Source 2006
-35 - LUMP_GAME_LUMP | ✔️ | .LMP file copies of this can't replace map props, due to the game lumps having vastly different and unknown offsets
+35 - LUMP_GAME_LUMP | ✔️ | Only shows Static Props.
+Please note standalone .LMP files of this Lump ID, has no method to replace map props.
+This is due to the game lumps requiring another offset, which vastly changes when its no longer part of the BSP file.
 45 - LUMP_OVERLAYS | ✔️ | RenderOrder needs to be checked if it displays values properly
 49 - LUMP_PHYSCOLLIDESURFACE | ❕ | Deprecated, was win32 specific compressed terrain collision data
 57 - LUMP_XZIPPAKFILE | ❕ | Deprecated Xbox lump, was a PAK file replacement